 In a two-part interview with nsif, Paralympic canoeist in training Jonny Young talks about the journey from his accident to Rio 2016.

-For Part Two, click here
+For Part One of Jonny’s story, click here